schooldanlp6/AppImage/README.md

 # Names
 spo = Spotify - minimal
-spoN = Spotify with browser.
-I can recommend this for authentification
+spoN = is spotify extracted squashfs just use this one to authenticate